nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The `DEADLINE` must be in the future.

 Examples:
-* `assign-homework name/John homework/listening comprehension ex1 deadline/02-12-2023-2359` adds the assignment `listening comprehension ex1` to the student named `John.
+* `new-homework name/John homework/listening comprehension ex1 deadline/2023-04-30 2359` adds the assignment `listening comprehension ex1` to the student named `John.
 The deadline is 02 Dec 2023 at 23:25.

+:exclamation: **Caution:** STUDENT_NAME is case-sensitive and supports partial matching.
+For example, `John` will match `John Doe` but not `john`.

 :exclamation: **Caution:** STUDENT_NAME, HOMEWORK_INDEX , and DEADLINE should all only appear at most once and should not be empty.